Stade de France: History

-During the developmental phase, the stadium was referred to in French as the Grand Stade ("large stadium" or "great stadium").
+During the developmental phase, the stadium was referred to in French as the Grand Stade ("large stadium").
 On 4 December 1995, the Ministry of Sport launched a design competition to decide on a name for the stadium.
-The stadium was officially named the Stade de France after the Ministry heard a proposal from French football legend Michel Platini, who recommended the name.
+The stadium was officially named Stade de France (France's Stadium) after the Ministry heard a proposal from French football legend Michel Platini, who recommended the name.
 The total cost of the stadium was €364 million.

-The stadium was inaugurated on 28 January 1998 as it hosted a football match between France and Spain.
-The match was played in front of 78,368 spectators, which included President Jacques Chirac, with France winning the match 1–0 with Zinedine Zidane scoring the lone goal, and the first-ever in the Stade de France, in the 20th minute.
+The stadium was inaugurated on 28 January 1998, with a friendly football match between France and Spain.
+The match was played in front of 78,368 spectators, which included President Jacques Chirac, with France winning the match 1–0 with Zinedine Zidane scoring the lone goal, and the first-ever at Stade de France, in the 20th minute.
 Six months later, France returned to the stadium and defeated Brazil in the 1998 FIFA World Cup Final to earn their first World Cup title.
 Stade de France has hosted group, quarter-final, semi-final and the final match of 1998 FIFA World Cup.
-The national rugby team's first match in the facility was contested five days after its opening, on 2 February, with France earning a 24–17 win over England in front of 77,567 spectators.
+The national rugby team's first match in the facility was held five days after its opening, on 2 February, with France earning a 24–17 win over England in front of 77,567 spectators.
 Philippe Bernat-Salles converted the first ever try at the stadium scoring it in the 11th minute of play.

-On 24 May 2000, the Stade de France hosted the 2000 UEFA Champions League Final.
-In the match, which saw 78,759 spectators attend, Spanish club Real Madrid defeated fellow Spaniards Valencia 3–0.
-In 2003, the Stade de France was the primary site of the 2003 World Championships in Athletics.
-Three years later in 2006, the facility hosted another UEFA Champions League final with another Spanish club Barcelona defeating England's Arsenal 2–1.
-On 9 May 2009, the Stade de France set the national attendance record for a sporting match played in France with 80,832 showing up to watch Guingamp upset Brittany rivals Rennes 2–1 in the 2009 Coupe de France Final.
-On 22 May 2010, the Stade de France hosted the 2010 Heineken Cup Final.
+On 24 May 2000, Stade de France hosted the 2000 UEFA Champions League Final.
+In the match, which saw 78,759 spectators attend, Spanish club Real Madrid defeated fellow Spanish club Valencia 3–0.
+In 2003, Stade de France was the primary site of the 2003 World Championships in Athletics.
+Three years later, event returned to the stadium with another Spanish club Barcelona defeating England's Arsenal 2–1.
+On 9 May 2009, Stade de France set the national attendance record for a sporting match played in France with 80,832 showing up to watch Guingamp upset Brittany rivals Rennes 2–1 in the 2009 Coupe de France Final.
+On 22 May 2010, Stade de France hosted the 2010 Heineken Cup Final.
 On 11 February 2012, a Six Nations international rugby game between France and Ireland had to be cancelled just before kick-off due to the pitch freezing as the stadium lacks under-soil heating.